Guidance

 Non-SCANNER road condition data for local roads

-There is an additional trade-off when accepting data from Local Authorities which have only surveyed a small proportion of their roads.
-It is desirable to accept as much data from local authorities as possible in order to increase the coverage of the national figures.
-However, DfT cannot publish data from local authorities where their data coverage is too low because this could provide a misleading picture of the road condition in that authority.
-The DfT carefully sets consistent and appropriate thresholds for accepting data from local authorities in order to strike a sensible balance between these aims.
+There is an additional trade-off when accepting data from LA’s which have only surveyed a small proportion of their road.
+It is desirable to accept as much data from LA’s as possible in order to increase the coverage of the national figures.
+However, DfT cannot publish data from LA’s where their data coverage is too low, because this could provide a misleading picture of the road condition in that authority.
+The DfT carefully sets consistent and appropriate thresholds for accepting data from LA’s in order to strike a sensible balance between these aims.

 Future road condition statistics publications

-The department have been working on a ‘data standard for road condition monitoring’ since 2020.
+As noted above, the department has been working on a new standard for road condition monitoring since 2020.
 This will look to improve comparability of data, standardise how data is reported independent of technology used, and provide increased clarity of reporting.
+In September 2024, DfT published PAS 2161: Road condition monitoring (RCM) data SpecificationDfT has worked with the British Standards Institute, Transport Research Laboratory, LA’s, and a wide variety of industry experts to develop a new approach for road condition monitoring data.